gongojs/gongo-client/README.md

 [ ] idb must store JSON compliant data (e.g. no Dates) [X] pending stuff shuold be stored in idb too
-[ ] persist should be subscription-level and not collection-level
+[X] persist should be subscription-level and not collection-level [ ] webWorker implementation, with same API on main thread [ ] serviceWorker implementation with notifications